 The trinity consists of three different states of being, which are the spirit, the human, and the divine.
 The doctrine states that we are born as spirit and we attain human qualities upon our birth.
 We live our lives with this dual nature, which corresponds with the nature of the world.
 Upon our death, we will attain a state of divinity depending on our intentions in life and the decisions that we make.
 The goal of salvation is to attain the third state while our two states are in constant battle.

 As the individual is on their own journey, the scriptures espoused are also up to the individual.
 The canon of scripture includes three different levels.
 The primary canon that is widely accepted includes the 38 books found in the original edition of Through Minds’ Eyes.
 It is also the canon used in the liturgical cycle.
 The secondary canon includes other pieces of literature, most of which is included in Through Minds’ Eyes 2.
 The tertiary canon consists of other inspired texts that are not universally accepted.
 The primary and secondary canons are not accepted by other religious traditions as valid, even though the tertiary canon consists of religious texts.
+The quaternary canon consists of the ongoing revelations and works in the Epochal Doctrine and Covenants.

 The official position of the Inner and Universal Aquarian Epochal Chancellate and held by most adherents is that all scripture, holy books, and interpretations is to be held allegorically.
 This allows for the individual to apply the teachings of these books to their lives.
 The foundation is also in the process of releasing commentary on major religious texts as it is interpreted allegorically allowing members to gain a better understanding of religious texts.